Meth Addiction Treatment Center in Randolph, NJ

 • Insomnia

-• Psychotic features, including paranoia, visual and auditory hallucinations, and delusions
+• Psychotic symptoms such as paranoia, hallucinations, and delusions

-• Structural and functional changes in brain areas associated with emotion and memory
+• Structural and functional changes in brain regions responsible for emotion and memory

 Impact on the Brain and Body

-• Increased Risk of Infectious Diseases: Injecting meth can increase the risk of contracting infectious diseases such as HIV and Hepatitis C.
+• Increased risk of infectious diseases such as HIV and Hepatitis C (especially with injection use)

 Drug-Induced Psychosis